mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

         Optional Arguments:
         -n <string>         :=  Normalization method.
 Default: -n TTR --ignore-conditions <cond1,cond2> :=  Comma seperated list of conditions to ignore, for the analysis.
 Default --ignore-conditions Unknown
+        --include-conditions <cond1,cond2> :=  Comma seperated list of conditions to include, for the analysis.
+Conditions not in this list, will be ignored.
+        -iN <float>     :=  Ignore TAs occuring within given percentage of the N terminus.
+Default: -iN 0.0 -iC <float>     :=  Ignore TAs occuring within given percentage of the C terminus.
+Default: -iC 0.0

 Note: the combined_wig input file can be generated from multiple wig files through the Transit GUI